Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-11-tools.md

   * to respond to the changing demands of an ever changing world,
   * to interface with a moving set of external systems,
   * to keep satisfying a growing number of users in ever renewed ways,
-  * to withhold attacks by ever determined and sophisticated enemies,
+  * to withhold attacks by ever more determined and more sophisticated enemies,
   * to satisfy ever higher standards, whether imposed by market pressure or government regulations,
   * to fix issues that didn't use to matter much but now have become important,
   * to evolve in unforeseen ways, as new technological possibilities and constraints are discovered,